 The deliverables listed above for the first four demographic categories are one-way trips authorized directly from the Call Center only.
 The Center also refers customers to other Dane county funded ride programs.
 The deliverables for the final demographic category above (Unknown) are the number of calls/contacts handled by the Call Center.
 The deliverables for the fourth category (Other) are individuals who completed Bus Buddy training.
-The Bus Buddy program did not operate at all in 2020 and was only active during the final quarter of 2021 due to the Covid-19 pandemic.
+The Bus Buddy program was only active during the final quarter of 2021 due to the Covid-19 pandemic.